 Valuing Slag Glass Antiques

 Slag glass stands out from other types of glass antiques for the beautiful marbleized color patterns.
 Though it's easily mistaken for other glass products produced around the same time period, such as stained glass, slag glass has its own unique look and slag glass items can fetch a wide range of prices.
-Work with a qualified appraiser to help you identify the manufacturer and type of slag glass antiques you have to determine the true market value.
+Work with a qualified appraiser to help you identify the manufacturer and type of slag glass antiques you have, including antique glass insulators, to determine the true market value.